nanocurrency/nano-docs/docs/glossary.md

 #### unpocketed
 See [pending](#pending).

+#### vote-by-hash
+Allows representatives to only include the hash of a block in each vote to save bandwidth.
+Before vote-by-hash was activated the entire vote contents were required.

 #### voting
 Each node configured with a [Representative](#representative) votes on every block by appending their Representative signature and a sequence number to the hash.
 These will be sent out to directly connected peers and if the vote originates from a [Principal Representative](#principal-representative), it will subsequently be rebroadcasted by nodes to their peers.